-Add citations using the \citep{} command, for example (Neher and Hallatschek 2013) or for multiple citations, (Neher and Hallatschek 2013; Rödelsperger et al. 2014)
+Add citations using the \citep{} command, for example (Neher and Hallatschek 2013) or for multiple citations, (Neher and Hallatschek 2013; Rödelsperger et al. 2014; Falush et al. 2016)

 Examples of Article Components

 The sections below show examples of different header levels, which you can use in the primary sections of the manuscript (Results, Discussion, etc.) to organize your content.